Pam-Gold/Pam-Gold/README.md

 - 👀 I’m interested in Web3 Development

-- 🌱 I’m currently learning Reactjs, Firebase & Typescript
+- 🌱 I’m currently learning Next.js x Solidity

 - 💞️ I’m looking to collaborate on projects with other developers utilizing the react ecosystem.
 - 📫 +234 903 188 9024